 I really enjoyed using the Eurail Pass, it was super easy just turning up at a station and jumping onboard a train.
 We had no concern for train times, whether we would miss our booked train etc, it was super convenient.

-However even if I was to go back to Europe tomorrow, I’d still do the comparison to decide whether it was worth while as this depends on not only how much you travel but also where you travel too.
-Some train routes are just more expensive than others.
+However even if I was to go back to Europe tomorrow, I’d still do the comparison to decide whether it was cheaper or not.
 If the Eurail Pass worked out a little more expensive I’d still buy it as it’s totally worth the convenience.